rht-labs/tech-exercise/docs/slides/content/event-storming.md

 #### _Where did it come from?_
 ![Brandolini](images/event-storming/brandolini.jpg) <!-- {.element: class="inline-image" style="max-width:300px;"} -->
-It was introduced in a blog by Alberto Brandolini in 2013.
+It was introduced in 2013 in a blog by Alberto Brandolini.
 ![ubiquitous-language](images/event-storming/es-ubiquitous-language.png) <!-- {.element: class="" style="max-width:450px;"} -->

-It's a sort of Domain Driven Design (DDD) Lite – but with more business focus and less of the jargon and complexity.
+It provides a kind of Domain Driven Design (DDD) "Lite," but with more business focus and less jargon and complexity.

 #### _Why do we use it?_
-* Very simple modelling practice that is accessible to all business people
+* Very simple modeling practice that is accessible to all business people
 * Engages all stakeholders and removes technical barriers:
   * Non-technical people can actively contribute
   * Builds a shared understanding
-  * Fail fast to solve difficult problems
+  * Fails fast to solve complex problems
-  * Deliver really useful design artifacts
+  * Delivers meaningful design artifacts

 ### Event Storming
 #### _Artifacts_
-* **Big Picture**: quickly build a shared understanding of a problem space
+* **Big Picture**: Quickly build a shared understanding of a problem space
-* **Process Diagram**: model business processes
+* **Process Diagram**: Model business processes
-* **Aggregate Modeling**: find the key microservices, operations, and a retrospective event model
+* **Aggregate Modeling**: Find the key microservices, operations, and a retrospective event model
-* **UI Modeling**: model the flow of pages in an application
+* **UI Modeling**: Model the flow of pages in an application